giuseppeg/giuseppeg.github.com/_posts/2019-10-11-github-sponsors-oss-sustainability.md

 GitHub Sponsors and donation based platforms are great for some, but ultimately I think that the path to OSS sustainability is to reward developers based on usage stats (installs or consumers/licenses).

 For example I have this tiny project that has 24k downloads a month.
-It is definitely providing value, so how could this translate to a few bucks? 🤷‍♂️
+In this space it is nothing but nonetheless it is definitely providing value to some.
+How could this translate to a few bucks? 🤷‍♂️

 <figure>
 <img src="https://user-images.githubusercontent.com/711311/66648696-78bed800-ec2c-11e9-81b2-1ba89b4cf668.png" alt>